droosenb/portfolio/wave-digital-model-library/README.md

 I am working with Kurt Werner and Julius O. Smith III to refine and publish my preliminary results.
 We are hoping to publish this state-space description of the connection tree based implementation of wave digital models, an alternative to Sarti and De Sancits's state-space wave-digital description, the wave tableau method.
 (Sarti, De Sancits, *Systematic Methods for the Implementation of Nonlinear Wave-Digital Structures*.
 We hope that this state-space representation could be used to deepen understand of wave-digital models through comparison of wave-digital modeling methods with other state-space discrete virtual-analog methods, such as those described in Holterz and Zolzer *A Generalized Method for the Derivation fo Non-Linear State-Space Models from Circuit Schematics*  and Yeh et al. *Automated Physical Modeling of Nonlinear Audio Circuits for Real-Time Audio Effects - Part I & II*

 I am also working to create tools which make the creation of R-type adaptors much simpler.
 I am hoping to make available a program can generate R-type adaptors from a nodal description of the elements.
 I also hope to use this to generate the adaptors corresponding implementation in my library.
 This would greatly expand the current capabilities of the library, allowing modeling of more complex circuits.

+### Wave-Digital Model Overview

+Wave-digital models provide a method for creating virtual-analog models of audio circuitry which can be run in real-time.
+The circuit is transformed from the Kirchhoff Domain to "Wave Domain"; rather then representing the system state with currents and voltages at various nodes, instead the system is described using "waves" (typically voltage waves) which travel between "adaptors."
+Adaptors describe the behavior of circuit elements in the wave domain with simple digital signal processing (DSP) algorithms.
+Thus, each simple circuit component is replaced by its respective adaptor which.
+The circuit's topology is treated as a graph and broken down into parallel, series, and rigid adaptors using SPQR graph decomposition.
+This process produces a "Connection Tree" of adaptors which describes the complete wave-digital model.
+Modeling non-linear elements, such as transistors and op-amps, requires more complex treatment.

+Wave digital models require no knowledge of circuit behavior to model, only circuit composition.
+It also maintains the discrete nature of analog circuits; users can easily modify component values or change circuit topology without having to fully re-derive a model.
+This opens the technique up to the possibility of digital circuit bending and modification of circuits.

+For a comprehensive description of the modeling method, see [Kurt Werner's thesis](https://searchworks.stanford.edu/view/11891203), *Virtual Analog Modeling of Audio Circuitry Using Wave Digital Filters*.

+### Faust Overview

+"Faust (Functional Audio Stream) is a functional programming language for sound synthesis and audio processing with a strong focus on the design of synthesizers, musical instruments, audio effects, etc." (from https://faust.grame.fr)
+Faust provides a platform suitable for both artists and audio programmers.
+It is capable of generating code which is optimized to run complex algorithms in real time, a necessity for physical modeling techniques.
+Furthermore, users can easily run their Faust code in external programs using the "faust2..." tools.
+These create platform specific implementations of Faust code, such as plugins, max externals, binaries for embedded devices, among others.

+For further information on Faust, see [Faust Documentation](https://faustdoc.grame.fr).